ajstiglitz/ProjectPenney/README.md

 ---

 ### How to use the Project
-This project contains a .ipynb file called "WorkingCode" which walks you through the process of creating your decks, scoring them, and getting the probabilities.
+This project contains a main.py file which walks you through the process of creating your decks, scoring them, and getting the probabilities.
 - You can delete "settings", "scores", and the data in the "loaded" and "to load" folders if you want to start all of the tests over.
 - You can also simply run the decks and new tests will be added into the settings, which you then can re-run for updated results.
-- Make sure that when you are running the code for the visualization that you change the integer for n_decks to match the one you used to generate the decks so the title is correct.
+- Make sure that when you are running the code for the visualization that you change the integer for total_decks to match the one you used to generate the decks so the title is correct.

 ----